Ready to dive into a fairytale adventure, treat your taste buds, and explore picture-perfect towns?

 Best hotels near Place Kleber

-For families and bigger groups who want a home-away-from-home experience, the Life Renaissance studios and apartments will have you feeling right at home.
+For families and bigger groups who want an indulgent home-away-from-home experience, the Life Renaissance studios and apartments will have you feeling right at home.

 If you want a breath of fresh air away from the tourist crowds, stay in Strasbourg’s quiet European quarter.
 You’ll be near the gorgeous Parc de l’Orangerie, and the city center is only 30-45 minutes on foot or a short bus or tram ride away.

 This is also a great base if you plan to drive around Alsace.
 You’ll find less hectic traffic here, as well as more parking spaces.
 The accommodations I recommend here all have parking spaces for a hassle-free stay.

 Best hotels in the European Quarter